light-curve/ceres-solver-rs/README.md

 To build Ceres Solver statically and link it to your project, use `source` Cargo feature, which would add `ceres-solver-src` dependency to your project.
 Another Cargo feature is `v2_1`, which should be used when linked with Ceres Solver 2.1 or newer.

+### Status of the binding support

+Current implementation of the binding is not complete.
+The following list shows the status of the binding support:

+- Non-linear Least squares
+  - [x] `Problem` - basic class for NLLS
+  - [x] `CostFunction` - user provides both residual and Jacobian
+  - [ ] `SizedCostFunction` - same but with the residual vector shape is known at compile time
+  - [ ] `AutoDiffCostFunction` - user provides residual and Jacobian is computed by automatic differentiation
+  - [ ] `DynamicAutoDiffCostFunction` - same but with the residual vector shape is unknown at compile time
+  - [ ] `NumericDiffCostFunction` - user provides residual and Jacobian is computed by numerical differentiation
+  - [ ] `CostFunctionToFunctor` and `DynamicCostFunctionToFunctor` - adapter to use `CostFunction` as a mix of all other cost functions
+  - [ ] `ConditionedCostFunction` - adapter to use `CostFunction` with different conditioning
+  - [ ] `GradientChecker` - helper class to check the correctness of the Jacobian
+  - [ ] `NormalPrior` - changes a cost function to use a covariance matrix instead of a simple scalar product
+  - [x] `LossFunction` - a function applied to the squared norm of the residual vector, both custom and Ceres stack loss functions are supported
+  - [ ] `Manifold`, `AutoDiffManifold`
+  - [ ] `EvaluationCallback`
+- Solver - solver itself is not implemented, but the following nested classes are supported:
+  - `Solver::Options`
+    - [x] Minimizer options
+    - [x] Line search options
+    - [x] Trust region options
+    - [x] Linear solver options
+    - [x] Preconditioner options
+    - [x] Sparse and dense linear algebra library selection
+    - [x] Setting of the number of threads
+    - [ ] Bundle adjustment options
+    - [x] Logging options
+    - [x] Validation of the options
+    - [ ] Callbacks
+  - `Solver::Summary`
+    - [x] Brief and full reports
+    - [x] Cost function evaluation statistics
+    - [ ] Time statistics
+- [ ] Jets
+- [ ] Covariance estimation
+- [ ] General unconstrained minimization